openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 If you do not have a copy of junit.jar on your system, you can download it from the [JUnit home page](http://junit.org/).

+_Note:_ recent builds of jtreg automatically include a copy of JUnit to run tests.